 and Star Alliance Gold passengers flying with EVA Air can also access this lounge.

-Best of all, even if you are flying in Economy, members of Priority Pass, Dragonpass and LoungeKey get access to this lounge along with those flyers holding an AMEX Platinum Charge Card, AMEX Centurion Card and Diners Club-issued Diners Club cardholders.
-Non-members can buy access for around US$40.
+Best of all, even if you are flying in Economy, members of Priority Pass, Dragonpass, and LoungeKey get access to this lounge along with those flyers holding an AMEX Platinum Charge Card, AMEX Centurion Card, and Diners Club-issued Diners Club cardholders.
+Non-members can buy access for around $40 USD.

 But is this Plaza Premium lounge any good?
-For a start, it looks really nice and has floor to ceiling windows.
-I prefer the look of this lounge to the look of the Emirates lounge, although I find the Air New Zealand lounge and Qantas lounges aesthetically nice too.
+For a start, it looks really nice and has floor-to-ceiling windows.
+I prefer the look of this lounge to the Emirates lounge, although I find the Air New Zealand lounge and Qantas lounges aesthetically nice.

-Alcohol is chargeable for guests who enter the lounge using Priority Pass which is a major disadvantage for many travelers.
-If your access is provided by an airline, or you use your AMEX Platinum or Centurion Card for entry, alcohol is free.
-They have the usual selection of spirits, wines and beers within the lounge.
+Alcohol is chargeable for guests who enter the lounge using Priority Pass, which is a major disadvantage for many travelers.
+If your access is provided by an airline or your AMEX Platinum or Centurion Card for entry, alcohol is free.
+They have the usual selection of spirits, wines, and beers within the lounge.

 5. Singapore Airlines SilverKris Lounge

 Singapore Airlines SilverKris Lounge is close to the Air New Zealand and Plaza Premium lounges.
 Access to this lounge is granted to Business and First Class passengers flying Singapore Airlines, Air New Zealand, Air Canada, Air China, EVA Air, and Thai Airways, as well as high-level members of relevant frequent flyer programs.